Blueprint: agent harnesses

 • MCP clients and SDK workers read the same graph

-• Ontology gives each harness the live labels and fields
+• Schema gives each harness the live labels and fields

 • Provider and harness runs stay auditable without owning memory